vivekkartha/go-recipes/README.md

 # Go Recipes

-Use command `go run filename.go` to run
+Use command `go build mainfile.go` to build.
+To run directly use `go run mainfile.go`

 ##### quiz.go
 Shows a simple quiz.
 This program uses channels, go-routines, command-line flags and select.